-- We are continually developing the outdoor learning space to promote positive relationships and wellbeing.
-The polytunnel and Conservation Garden provide excellent opportunities for meaningful co-operative outdoor learning.
+- We developed the outdoor learning space to promote positive relationships and wellbeing.
+Parents came in to clear the grounds at the Conservation Garden in 2021.
+The polytunnels at both schools provide an excellent opportunity for meaningful co-operative outdoor learning.